ankan-mazumdar/PandasAI/README.md

-# PandasAI - Enhancing Pandas with Generative AI
+# PandasAI - Enhancing MYSQL(local DB)and  Pandas with Generative AI

 A Python library that extends Pandas capabilities using generative AI models for advanced data analysis and manipulation.